regolith-linux/regolith-desktop-website/content/docs/howtos/install-sway.md

 description: >
   Upgrade to the Wayland-based Regolith session
 ---

 To install the wayland session, follow these steps:

-1. Install the `regolith-session-wayland` package and it's dependencies.
+1. Install the `regolith-session-sway` package and it's dependencies.
 2. Reboot
 3. Select "Regolith on Wayland" session in the login panel